 Their use has grown rapidly, with an estimated 2.6 million British adults using them.

-The EU is updating the Tobacco Products Directive so that electronic cigarettes below a certain nicotine threshold can be sold with health warnings.
+In May 2016, the EU’s revised Tobacco Products Directive came into force so that electronic cigarettes below a certain nicotine threshold can be sold with health warnings.
 Above this nicotine threshold, e-cigarettes will have to be authorised as medicinal products.

 E-cigarettes are easily bought in the UK, in shops and online.

 The sale of e-cigarettes is illegal to under-18s.
 The same legislation makes it illegal for adults to buy electronic cigarettes for children.

 An e-cigarette contains three components: a battery, an atomiser and a cartridge containing nicotine suspended in propylene glycol and water.
 When the user sucks on the e-cigarette, the liquid in the cartridge is heated so that some of it evaporates.
 This vapour delivers nicotine into the user's lungs.